Quick Answer

 | Complexity | Simple, one-time transaction | More complex, involves property law and management |

-Grenada's citizenship program operates under a robust legal system that provides full constitutional protection to investors who obtain nationality through approved economic contributions.
+Grenada's citizenship programme operates under a robust legal system that provides full constitutional protection to investors who obtain nationality through approved economic contributions.
 It is managed by the IMA Grenada, the official government body responsible for oversight, compliance, and due diligence within the Ministry of Finance.

 The framework has evolved over time to reflect international best practices, most recently through the 2024 amendment to the citizenship regulations, which refined eligibility, fees, and family definitions.
 These updates ensure Grenada’s continued alignment with standards set by global financial and security bodies.